neo4j/neo4j-python-driver/docs/source/async_api.rst

 transactions or results created earlier.
 They are likely to not be valid anymore.

-Furthermore, there is no a guarantee as to whether a piece of ongoing work got successfully executed on the server side or not, when a cancellation happens:
+Furthermore, there is no guarantee as to whether a piece of ongoing work got successfully executed on the server side or not, when a cancellation happens:
 ``await transaction.commit()`` and other methods can throw :exc:`asyncio.CancelledError` but still have managed to complete from the